conjikidow/slack-notifier/README.md

-# Slack Notifier Module
+# Slack Notifier Package

-This module provides a simple interface to send notifications to Slack using the Slack SDK for Python.
+This package provides a simple interface to send notifications to Slack using the Slack SDK for Python.

 ## Installation

-Install the module using [uv](https://github.com/astral-sh/uv) is recommended.
+Install the package using [uv](https://github.com/astral-sh/uv) is recommended.
-Run the following command to add the module to your project:
+Run the following command to add the package to your project:

 ```console
 uv add git+https://github.com/conjikidow/slack-notifier
 ```

-Then you can import the module in your Python code:
+Then you can import the package in your Python code:

 ```python
 from slack_notifier import SlackNotifier